When you open an integration, you can use the tools available from the following tabs to track the status of flows in your integration.

 Note: Permissions to cancel a job are based on the connection.
 You can cancel a job in queue or in progress if you are an account owner, an administrator, or a user with manager permissions for the connections the flow is using.

 The Actions column allows you to take actions on your flow.
-Click the elipses in the Actions column on the row for any given flow to select one of the following options.
+Click the Actions overflow (...) menu for a flow to select one of the following options.

 - Edit flow: select this option to open the flow in Flow Builder.

 - Run flow: After you have addressed any errors, use this button to run your flow.